joshchew24/notes/CPSC 410/Concolic Execution.md

 1. Given a concrete input, execute the program concretely and symbolically at the same time, gathering path conditions over the symbolic state.
 2. flip last unexplored path condition to get input covering new path
 3. solve new path condition: if satisfiable, get solution + return to step 1
+	- use solution as inputs for next run
 	- if not, go back to step 2 and try flipping next-last unexplored condition
+## Advantages of Concretization
+- concretization can get us **unstuck** from **operations unsupported** by symbolic execution
+	- rely on SMT solver (symbolic execution) for solutions/solve path conditions
+		- doesn't support **all logic**
+			- e.g. modulo, external calls
 ## Examples
 ### Example 1
 ```java